finnt2192/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 Electronic computers:

-Colossus (made in 1943) was the first programmable computer, It was designed to decode the lorenz cipher
+Colossus (made in 1943) was the first programmable computer, It was designed to decode the Lorenz cipher

-ENIAC (electronic numerical intergrator and computer) was the first programmable electronic digital computer, made with 18000 vacuum tubes however several burned out almost every day
+ENIAC (electronic numerical integrator and computer) was the first programmable electronic digital computer, made with 18000 vacuum tubes however several burned out almost every day

 Transistors:

 The transistor was invented at Bell Laboratories in 1947.

-The worlds first transistor computer was built at the university of manchester in november 1953
+The worlds first transistor computer was built at the university of Manchester in November 1953

 Early short term memory examples: